clarktrimble/ba-blog/content/blog/generic-golang/index.md

 }
 ```

-We can still cajole the columns into an `Input` or `Results` struct for use with `ch.Client.Do` and wherever we've got an instance of MsgTable we can refer to the concrete type.
+We can still herd the columns into an `Input` or `Results` struct for use with `ch.Client.Do` and wherever we've got an instance of MsgTable we can refer to the concrete type.

 Here's how appending from the "ts" column looks with a concrete type handy: